kavedweller/os_assignment_07_mar_20/README.md

 # Assignment 7 (March 20, 2023)
 ## SQL Commands Assignment

-Complete the following tasks and submit the PHP file and HTML file as part of your assignment.

 #### Description:
 In this assignment, you will be working with a fictional database of a company named "XYZ Corp."
 The database contains two tables, employees and departments.
 Your task is to write SQL commands to retrieve and manipulate data from these tables.